circleupx/circleupx.github.io/_posts/2021-02-28-Playing-With-Playwright.md

 4. Use device emulation to test your responsive web apps in mobile web browsers.
 5. Provides APIs to monitor and modify network traffic, both HTTP and HTTPS.
 Any requests that page does, including XHRs and fetch requests, can be tracked, modified and handled.

 While those feature are all great and useful, they don't measure up to what I consider to be the best feature of Playwright.
 That is being able to create and execute test as easily as unit tests.
-You can also leverage tools like [qa wolf](https://www.qawolf.com/) and [headless-recorder](https://github.com/checkly/headless-recorder), these tools record any action you take on the browser and turns them into Playwright script.
+You can also leverage tools like [qa wolf](https://www.qawolf.com/) and [headless-recorder](https://github.com/checkly/headless-recorder), these tools record any action you take on the browser, those actions are then converted into Playwright scripts.

 For today's post, I am going to build a small playwright project, I will use this project to demonstrate how to create some basic tests using playwright.
 To follow along you will need to have [Node.js](https://nodejs.org/en/) installed, version 10.17 or greater.